 It’s important to keep all of your follow-up appointments.
 They give your doctor a chance to evaluate your progress and make any changes that might be necessary.

 Staying in contact with your rhinoplasty surgeons until the healing process is complete will ensure that your needs are being met and you’re getting the best recovery possible.

-Complications are rare, but it’s important to work with your doctor and do your best to help make them aware of any unintended outcomes well in advance so that they can be treated.
-Here are a few signs to watch out for.
+Complications are rare, but it’s important to work with your doctor and to make them aware of any unintended outcomes when you notice them so that they can be quickly treated.
+Here are a few signs to watch out for: